 over 6 years ago

 Sunbathing at St. James Beach

-St. James Beach is a small, quiet, but often crowded beach at the end of the Muizenberg/St. James catwalk along the False Bay shoreline.
-Long ago, Victorian families used these bathing boxes and it's said the tidal pool was once a fishing trap.
-These days, you can still access the bathing boxes, but you'll have to arrive early because they're quite popular with families in the summertime.
-However, visit in the spring or fall, and you'll have the place to yourself.
+St. James Beach is a sometimes quiet and sometimes crowded beach at the end of the Muizenberg/St. James catwalk along the False Bay shoreline.
+Long ago, Victorian families used these colorful bathing boxes.
+It's also said the tidal pool was once a fishing trap.
+You can still enter the bathing boxes but you'll have to arrive early because they're quite popular with families in the summertime.
+Visit in the spring or fall and you'll likely have the whole beach to yourself.